TheIoTLearningInitiative/InternetOfThingsCloud/documentation/Concepts.md

 # Web Applications

-> In computing, a web application or web app is a client–server software application which the client (or user interface) runs in a web browser.
-[Wikipedia](https://en.wikipedia.org/wiki/Web_application)
+> In computing, a web application or web app is a client–server software application which the client (or user interface) runs in a web browser [Wikipedia](https://en.wikipedia.org/wiki/Web_application)

 # Front & Back End